 Obviously if you answer no, a treadmill is not an option.

 Even folding treadmills take up space.
-Non-folding treadmills take up a considerable amount of a room.
-If you have got space, what type of room is it.
-Some use their garage, others prefer the bedroom or somewhere near a TV.
+Non-folding treadmills take up a considerable amount of space in a room.
+If you have got space, what type of room is it?
+Some people use their garage, others prefer the bedroom or somewhere near a TV.
 Where ever you consider putting it, is it a room you would like to spend a considerable amount of time in?
-Consider you may eventually be training up to two hours at a time!
+Consider you may eventually be training for up to two hours at a time!

 We advise people to place their machine either facing a window or mirror – a mirror will help you assess your running technique.
-If you are running toward a blank wall it can be incredibly dull :0/ Watching TV is a popular option too.
+If you are running towards a blank wall it can be incredibly dull.
+Watching TV is a popular option too.